 Leave nothing but footprints

-Friends of Wolsfeld Woods Annual Meeting, Thursday, Oct.
-7 at 7:00 p.m.
+Friends of Wolsfeld Woods Annual Meeting, Thursday, October 6, 7:00 p.m.
 We will meet in the 1857 Wolsfeld log cabin.
 We encourage participation, and appreciate hearing members’ thoughts and suggestions.
 Medina City Hall,

 2052 County Road 24, Medina, MN.

-The Spring Ephemeral Wildflower Walk was in May.
+Spring Ephemeral Wildflower Walk.
+Sue Galloway lead the walk.
 Spring ephemerals bloom in that brief interval between the soil’s warming and the leafing of the dense tree canopy.
 A trained wildflower specialist helped us distinguish beautiful hidden blooms that often go unnoticed.

-The Spring Warbler Bird Walk was also in May.
-We brought our binoculars and bird books joining master birders, Bill and Esther Marengo, on Wolsfeld Woods’ annual spring warbler walk.
+Spring Warbler Bird Walk.
+Master birders, Bill and Esther Marengo, took us on Wolsfeld Woods’ annual spring warbler walk.